amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 }
 ```

-As you can see in the example, the code uses no specific library or SDK.
-Just a plain `HttpClient` to do an HTTP POST.
+As you can see in the example, the code uses no Dapr specific library or SDK.
+Just the standard `HttpClient` to do an HTTP POST.
 We use the HTTP port that is used by the Dapr sidecar (in this case, the default HTTP port `3500`).

 The structure of the payload that you use will differ per binding.
 In this case, the payload contains a `data` part with a subject and message.
 For other bindings, this will be different.
 For some bindings, there is also a metadata part that contains several fields (as we will see in the eShopOnDapr example later in this section).
 Each payload must also contain an `operation` field.
 In the example, we use the `create` operation.
 Each binding implementer determines which operations the binding supports.
 Common commands are: